-The 2018 General Assembly passed House Bill 1539, which requires the Commonwealth Transportation Board (CTB) to allocate transit operating assistance solely on the basis of performance metrics.
+The 2018 General Assembly passed House Bill 1539, which requires the CTB to allocate transit operating assistance solely on the basis of performance metrics.

-In order to receive transit operating assistance, DRPT requires grantees to report Unlinked Passenger Trips (UPT), Vehicle Revenue Hours (VRH) and Vehicle Revenue Miles (VRM) on a monthly basis in OLGA.
-Additionally, grantees that report Passenger Miles Travelled (PMT) to the National Transit Database must also report annual PMT in OLGA.
+To receive transit operating assistance, DRPT requires grantees to report Unlinked Passenger Trips (UPT), Vehicle Revenue Hours (VRH) and Vehicle Revenue Miles (VRM) for all modes operated on a monthly basis in a performance data reporting SharePoint site.
+Additionally, grantees that report Passenger Miles Travelled (PMT) to the National Transit Database must also report annual PMT in SharePoint.
 All performance metrics are reported by mode and are validated by DRPT Program Managers on an annual basis prior to running the operating assistance formula as identified in DRPT's Grant Application Manual.
 Grantees should be prepared to answer questions about performance data submissions during their Quarterly Grantee Meetings with DRPT staff.